mggg/VoteKit/docs/user/install.rst

 Supported Python Versions
 -------------------------

-The most recent version of VoteKit (as of February 2025) supports
+The most recent version of VoteKit (as of March 2025) supports

 - Python 3.10,
 - Python 3.11,